 Patricia Racette – Magda Sorel

 This season Grammy award-winning soprano Patricia Racette makes her role debut as Magda in Menotti’s “The Consul,” her role and house debut in Weill’s “Street Scene” for Madrid’s Teatro Real, and her directorial debut with a new production of “La Traviata” at the Opera Theater of St. Louis.
 She also returns to The Julliard School to present “Integrative Artistry,” her intense seminar of individual and group coaching and public master classes that she launched last season as the San Francisco Conservatory of Music.
 Racette has appeared in the most acclaimed opera houses of the world including the Metropolitan Opera, San Francisco Opera, Lyric Opera of Chicago, Royal Opera House, La Scala, Paris Opera, Theater an der Wien and the Bayerische Staatsoper.
 She has earned critical acclaim her portrayals of the title roles of “Madama Butterfly,” “Tosca,” “Jenufa,” “Kátya Kabanová,” and “Salome”; all three lead soprano roles in “Il Trittico,” Katerina in “Lady Macbeth of Mtsensk,” Elle in “La voix humaine,” and Minnie in “La Fancuilla del West.”
-A champion of new works, she has created roles in a number of world premieres, most notably with frequent collaborator Tobias Picker, including “An American Tragedy” at the Metropolitan Opera“Emmeline” at the Santa Fe Opera, and “Dolores Claiborne” at the San Francisco Opera.
+A champion of new works, she has created roles in a number of world premieres, most notably with frequent collaborator Tobias Picker, including “An American Tragedy” at the Metropolitan Opera, “Emmeline” at the Santa Fe Opera, and “Dolores Claiborne” at the San Francisco Opera.

 Gian Carlo Menotti – Composer/Librettist